 Ayana: Takeru would be the one who gets to eat the most chocolate.
 Here’s a wonderful illustration!

 Kakihara: They’re in the midst of their youth.
-Isn’t that enough fun for a Valentine’s Day? (haha)
+Isn’t that enough fun for a Valentine’s Day? (laughs)